Woolwich railway station

 Woolwich railway station is an Elizabeth line station in Woolwich in London, England which opened on 24 May 2022, and has up to 12 trains per hour to Canary Wharf and Central London.
+It is in London fare zone 4.

+This station received almost 9 million passengers in the first year of its opening.

 History

-Woolwich railway station (not to be confused with the similarly named Woolwich Arsenal station) was built as part of the Crossrail rail project to provide infrastructure for the Elizabeth line.
+Woolwich railway station (not to be confused with the similarly named Woolwich Arsenal or Woolwich Dockyard stations) was built as part of the Crossrail rail project to provide infrastructure for the Elizabeth line.
 Crossrail was jointly sponsored by the Department for Transport (DfT) and Transport for London (TfL).
 The construction of a station at Woolwich was not proposed as part of the original Crossrail route.
 However, after talks between Greenwich London Borough Council and developer Berkeley Homes about the £162 million required for the station, the House of Commons Select Committee recognised its inclusion in March 2007.

 Construction

 In May 2021, Crossrail said that Woolwich station had recently entered the T-12 process, meaning that the station was considered to be 12 weeks away from handover to TfL.
 Reaching this milestone meant that work was now focused on testing and commissioning systems, and the contractor began demobilising staff across the site.
 The station was officially handed over to TfL on 25 June 2021, and opened along with the rest of the Elizabeth line from Paddington to Abbey Wood on 24 May 2022.